 However, every enterprise certainly operates in its own environment and particularities; therefore, the perspective “one size fits all” or “success formula” does not exist.
 All of the above, as a result of personal experiences, are alternative paths leading to the right direction without being necessarily the only alternatives.

-Michael E. Economakis started his career 36 years ago, in Coca-Cola Hellenic the 2nd biggest bottler of The Coca-Cola Company in the world, operating in 28 countries.
+As of May 2020 Michael E. Economakis serves as Executive Chairman of Petros Petropoulos SAIC (Plc), a listed conglomerate that operates in the automotive and industrial equipment sectors.
+Michael started his career in Coca-Cola Hellenic the 2nd biggest bottler of The Coca-Cola Company in the world, operating in 28 countries.
 Over the first years he worked in Sales, holding a variety of Sales, Field and Commercial positions.
-He had been constantly progressing throughout his career into wider and higher responsibility roles within Coca-Cola Hellenic appointed as a GM in various operations of CCH and its subsidiaries.
-Currently he is Executive Vice Chairman of AG Leventis Group and he is leading the implementation of its structural and cultural transformation strategy.
+He had been constantly progressing throughout his career into higher responsibility roles within Coca-Cola Hellenic appointed as a GM in various operations of CCH and its subsidiaries.
+Until May 2020 he served as Executive Vice Chairman of AG Leventis Group and was at the helm of the company's operational restructuring and cultural transformation.